 In addition to securing an appropriate education in the area of computers that interests a future consultant, one of the important aspects of building a consulting business is understanding how business, marketing, and self-promotion work.
 It may be beneficial for future consultants to take advantage of the resources from the Small Business Administration (SBA), which offers information, loans, and advice for small and fledgling businesses.

-In addition, students may want to seek out membership in professional organizations such as the Association of Management Consulting Firms (AMCF) or the Professional Consultants Association (PCA).
+In addition, students may want to seek out membership in professional organizations such as the Professional Consultants Association (PCA).

 Most importantly, consultants must remain up-to-date regarding current changes and inventions in computer technology.
 Consulting is an ever-changing business in that new problems consistently appear as technology changes.

 Consultants in the computer industry may work in several departments and may focus on general information technology or in specific areas like networking, programming, or computer systems.
 The Bureau of Labor Statistics (BLS) suggests that Computer Systems Analysts may earn over $90,000 a year with a job outlook rated as “faster than average.”